mattSutton462/capstone_project_game/README.md

 By Milestone 2/Week 11 - Procedural Generation of Environment in order to allow for "levels."
 By MileStone 3/Week 14 - Fleshout story/Incorpate polishing

-### Notes for Professor
-Git is not allowing me to push empty folders and the src and test folders have not been used yet.
-Still working out the kinks of using unity with Github at the moment.
+### Features Implemented
+- Animated and moving character sprite

+### Features in Progress (soon to be done)
+- Main Menu (animated the background working on functionality at the moment)